 WHMIS 2015 TRAINING | ONSITE | ONLINE | TRAIN THE TRAINER COURSES

 The Workplace Hazardous Materials Information System (WHMIS 2015) safety course reviews the previous WHMIS 1998 parameters and identifies the changes to the new WHMIS 2015 (GHS) requirements for the workplace.
 WHMIS joined forces with the worldwide hazard community known as GHS (Globally Harmonized System of Classification and Labeling of Chemicals) and now WHMIS in Canada has been renamed to Workplace Hazardous Materials Information System (WHMIS 2015) and follows a very similar outline to GHS.
-Training offered across Ontario with a focus on Mississauga and Toronto.
+Training is offered around Southern Ontario including Toronto, Mississauga, Brampton, Markham, Oakville, Burlington, Hamilton, Niagara Falls, London, Kitchener, Waterloo, Cambridge and Barrie.
 We also offer WHMIS 2015 Train the Trainer courses.

 Note – we do not provide public sessions for individuals